Hayo1706/sle-master-course/README.md

 - Currency data type: extend QL with a `currency[x]` data type where `x` represents the name of a currency (e.g. euro, dollar etc.).
 Type check that different currencies are not added/subtracted.
 Check that only addition and subtraction are allowed, plus division/multiplication with an integer or a percentage (add this operator).
 At run-time ensure that computations are executed correctly w.r.t. rounding.
 Don't use JS's floats for this.
 Render currencies *as* currencies.
 NB: this introduces operator overloading in QL.

+- Modular QL: allow QL files to be divided into modules, and introduce an import statement to "include" (think about what that means!) one module into another.
+Extend the type checker so that modules are type checked against the signature  (e.g., the set of exported question names) of its imports.
+Make sure that name resolution deals with multiple modules.
+Introduce a normalization phases so that you can reuse the compiler.
+Possible syntax:
+    ```
+    module Tax {
+      ... // some questions
+      if (hasSoldHouse) {
+        import Housing
+      }
+    }

+    form "Tax filing" {
+      // a top-level form
+      "What is your name?" name: string
+      import Tax
+      import Finance
+    }
+    ```

 Background material:
 - Language Composition Untangled, https://doi.org/10.1145/2427048.2427055
 - Modular language implementation in Rascal – experience report, https://doi.org/10.1016/j.scico.2015.11.003